 3.16.
-Class or Class of Positions. -- One or more positions sufficiently similar in duties, training, experience and responsibilities, as determined by specifications, that the same title, the same qualifications, and the same schedule of compensation and benefits may be equitably applied to each position in the class.
+Class or Class of Positions. -- One or more positions sufficiently similar in duties, training, experience and responsibilities, as determined by specifications, that the same title, the same qualifications, and the same salary schedule as defined in this section may be equitably applied to each position in the class.